Rome with teenagers: the best things to do in Rome with teens for a trip you’ll all love (updated for 2026)

 Afternoon tea is not an Italian tradition.
 However, Rome has been the city of choice of many English visitors so now Rome happens to have delightful tea houses!

 One of them, Babingtons, offers the proper English High Tea experience but you have several other addresses that can be fun for an unusual afternoon with teenagers in Rome.
+While this may not sound like a super roman thing to do, it is a really nice one if you have a daughter like mine who enjoys all things dainty and cute!

 You can read here >>> our guide to tea and afternoon tea in Rome